The 2022 “Clinton County Community Champion” (C4) Awards

 Youth (18 years and under)

-Nominees exemplified one or more of the following, during the course of the current year:
+Nominees should exemplify one or more of the following, during the course of the current year (2022):

 • Exceptional commitment to our community by helping with a special project and/or ongoing activities